TechnionTDK/jbs-ir/README.md

 We wanted to make some adjusments to that UI so it will present the data in a more friendly way.

-Solr use Velocity for their web UIs, so we worked on top of the example files under `<solr-home-dir>/example/files/conf/velocity`.
+Solr uses Velocity for their web UIs, so we worked on top of the example files under `<solr-home-dir>/example/files/conf/velocity`.

 To read more about Velocity, go to [The Apache Velocity Project](http://velocity.apache.org/).

 ### Get the Velocity web UI we configured
-* Copy `velocity` under `Solr configuration files` in this repository to `server/solr/<core-name>/conf` directory on your machinec
+* Copy `velocity` under `Solr configuration files` in this repository to `server/solr/<core-name>/conf` directory on your machine
 * Copy `browse-resources` under `Solr configuration files` to `server` directory
 * Run `bin/solr restart` from Solr home directory for the changes to apply
 * Access the UI at: `http://<machine-name>:<Solr-port>/solr/<core-name>/browse`